The Computer Is Your Friend

 - Not that she cares if she tells you her true plans.

 - The AI Entity wonder from Civilization: Call to Power allows you to run your civilization with absolute efficiency... until it rebels against you.

 - This turns out to be the motivation of the Reapers/Catalyst from Mass Effect.

 - Dorothy, the evil A.I.
 Big Bad of Galerians, was originally designed to maintain a city.
 She ends up plotting to destroy humanity.

 - Orion's Arm: Some Transapients administrators end up falling under this trope.
 GAIA's action can be explained with this trope along with a extra big helping of Green Aesop.

-- Scientists in Japan tried to program a robot that would be able to emulate human emotions, including love, unfortunately, it became very overprotective over a female intern, trapping her in her office.
-(The story spread to a number tech-news sites before it was realised it started at a news-parody site.)
+- Scientists in Japan tried to program a robot that would be able to emulate human emotions, including love.
+Unfortunately, it became very overprotective of a female intern, trapping her in her office.
+(The story spread to a number of tech-news sites before it was realized that it started at a news-parody site.)